 Another strength of lower-seeded teams is their ability to surprise opponents.
 Low-seeded teams often have less exposure than higher-seeded teams, so they may be able to take advantage of opponents who aren’t familiar with their style of play.
 Furthermore, low-seeded teams may have an easier time finding an identity for themselves, since they don’t have to worry about living up to high expectations.

 When all is said and done, lower-seeded teams have the potential to pull off upsets and make deep tournament runs.
-While this isn’t always the case, the right combination of strengths and luck can propel a low-seeded team all the way to the championship game.
-For example, when the 11th-seeded Virginia Commonwealth University (VCU) won the 2011 National Championship game, their players cited a sense of “togetherness and connectedness” as the key to their success.
-VCU also credited their team chemistry and their relentless defensive play as the main ingredients to their tournament victory.
+While this isn’t always the case, the right combination of team strengths and luck can propel a low-seeded team deep into the tournament.

 by Alex Valdes